 Holiday String Lights

 Residents can recycle old holiday string lights at the Brown Station Road Landfill, Household Hazardous Waste Acceptance Site or the Brown Station Road Convenience Center, both located in Upper Marlboro.
-After the Christmas Day holiday, lights may be dropped off from December 26th to the first week in February, during regular business hours, Thursday thru Saturday from 8:30 am to 3:30 pm.
+After the Christmas Day holiday, lights may be dropped off from December 26th to the first week in February, during facility operating hours.

 Residents can also check with local hardware stores to recycle string lights.
 The lights are shredded into tiny bits and the bits are sorted into various components that make up the lights such as copper, glass, and PVC.
 The individual components are then recycled.